tuxedocurly/ichat_recovery_tool/README.md

 * **Self-Contained Output:** Creates clean, self-contained HTML files that require no external dependencies to view in any modern web browser.
 * **Cross-Platform:** Runs on Windows, macOS, and Linux.

+## **Known Issues**

+If you encounter an problem not on this list, please file an [Issue](https://github.com/tuxedocurly/ichat_recovery_tool/issues/new).

+* **Windows Defender Warning:** When running the pre-compiled binary, the windows defender screen may appear as the binary is not signed.
+To bypass this: In the Windows Defender popup, click "More Info" then "Run Anyway"
+* **Re-Running the Tool With the Same Input & Output Produces Duplicate .html message entries:** If you run the tool on the same input folder/data AND use the same output folder, your .html files will contain duplicate message entries.
+Just something to be aware of.
+I'll improve this eventually.

 ## **Requirements**

 * **Python 3.6+ (3.8 recommended)**: This version is required by nska-deserialize.